 Livingston residents enjoy a quieter lifestyle than nearby urban areas, and can travel to nearby towns for a wider range of shopping and entertainment possibilities.

 The median home value here is about $167,400, with the median household income estimated at $51,538.
-Rents are also low, with an average rate around $883 per month.
+Rents are also low, with an average rate of around $883 per month.

 An hour away from Disneyland, but far enough from the theme park not to feel like a tourist town, Perris is a city of 70,000 residents with a comfortable standard of living.
 It offers plentiful shopping and affordable homes.